Cover

 }

-async function verifyPasswordWithHash(password: string, hash: string) {
+async function verifyPassword(password, hash) {

-return await argon2.verify(hash, password, hashingConfig);
+return await argon2.verify(hash, password);

 }

-hashPassword("somePassword").then(async (hash) => {
+hashPassword("examplePassword").then(async (hash) => {

-console.log("Hash + salt of the password:", hash)
+console.log("Hash + salt of the password:", hash);

-console.log("Password verification success:", await verifyPasswordWithHash("somePassword", hash));
+console.log("Password verification success:", await verifyPassword("examplePassword", hash));

 });